fbpx

 Feng Shui in Quarantine

-Use Feng Shui to lose the overwhelming, uneasy or overworked feelings that can come with working from home
+Use Feng Shui to lose the overwhelming, uneasy or overworked feelings that can come with working from home.

 It was this video call that reminded me of my bad Feng Shui positioning that needed to be remedied.
-In an effort to give my husband space for his video calls in our home office and to be close to the kids to help with their distance learning, I unwittingly placed myself in a position on the dining table near a fireplace where my back was to the patio door.
-Once I realized my error, I moved to a location at the table where my back was to a solid wall and I could see all of the doorways to the room.
+I unwittingly placed myself in a position on the dining table near a fireplace where my back was to the patio door.
+My intention was to give my husband space for his video calls in our home office and to be close to the kids to help with their distance learning.
+Once I realized my error, I moved to a location at the table.
+I did this so my back was to a solid wall and I could see all of the doorways to the room.
 My mood immediately improved.
-Though I still juggle my work, a flood of emails, the kids’ distance learning, and snacks every fifteen minutes, I no longer feel stressed out, trapped, or overwhelmed.
-I now have natural light hitting my face and perspective over the entire room.
-It also prevents my kids from videobombing my calls, allowing me to preserve my professionalism.
-I feel in control of my domain again.

 Next Steps